exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 The entry point of this framework is `AAF_RUN_QUERY_HANDLER` script.
 This script is simply a query loop which is responsible for executing the implemented algorithm.

 This script takes the necessary parameters to execute the desired algorithm in string json format.
-The json input includes two main part:
+The json input includes two main parts:

-* `query_handler` : Details of the algorithm implemented by user.
+* `query_handler` : Details of the algorithm implemented by the user.
-* `temporary_output`:  Information about BucketFS where the temporary outputs of the query handler is kept.
+* `temporary_output`:  Information where the temporary outputs (such as tables, bucketfs files, ...) of the query handler are kept.
+These temporary outputs will be removed after the execution of the QueryHandler.

 The following SQL statement shows how to call an AAF query handler: